Interpreting our complaints data

-This information covers the statistics included in the annual reviews to councils for 2013/14, 2014/15, 2015/16 and 2016/17.
-For previous years see note on interpreting local authority statistics 2008 - 2012.
+This information covers the statistics included in our annual complaint reviews for 2013-14, 2014-15, 2015-16 and 2016-17.
+For previous years, see our note on interpreting local authority statistics 2008 - 2012.

 This is the number of complaints and enquiries we received within a given period.
 You should be cautious when using these statistics to monitor the performance of organisations within our jurisdiction.
 This is because the number of new cases we receive doesn’t simply depend on the number of problems people have with local services.
 There are lots of other factors to consider.
 For example:

 - Demographics.
 An organisation that serves a large population is likely to see more complaints reach us.
 This could also influence the kind of complaints that are made to us.
 For example, a community that includes a high proportion of older people may raise more complaints about adult social care services.